 - Having the document signed by two competent adult witnesses

-While there are numerous kinds of trusts you can include in your estate plan, one of the biggest benefits of using a trust as an inheritance vehicle is that, unlike wills, they don’t have to go through the probate process.
-For example, a revocable living trust (also known as an inter vivos trust, or just a living trust) allows you to make inheritance choices without submitting those choices to a probate court.
+One of the most significant benefits of trusts over wills as an inheritance vehicle is that the beneficiaries may not have to go through the probate process.
+For example, a revocable living trust (also known as an inter vivos trust or just a living trust) allows you to make inheritance choices without submitting those choices to a probate court.

 Planning for Incapacitation